 - Cost savings, including time saved because mistakes were NOT made.

 - Reduced accidents/scrap/rework/grievances, etc.

-- Benefits and soft skills: Sometimes the goal of training is to change attitude.
+- Sometimes the goal of training is to change attitude.
 Kirkpatrick & Kirkpatrick (2005) literally joke that it is impossible to put a dollar value on the benefits of training for non-skills-related topics.
 The fact is that changes in context such as leadership, teamwork, attitude and a happier work atmosphere are often desired to achieve things such as reduced turnover, greater productivity and better teamwork.

 - Attitude and behavioral changes can be measured only over time.
 Frequently, change will occur right after training, but employees slip back into old habits; they revert to familiar methods of doing things and/or they are pressured by peers or the work environment to avoid the change.